mmarkakis/causal-gg-wp/README.md

     --output_format: Output format.
 Can be csv, npy or both (default: csv)

-## Generating a datasets based on a causal graph.
+## Generating a dataset based on a causal graph.

 The script in `tools/gen_data.py` generates a set of `num_points` data points based on a graph previously produced with `tools/gen_graph.py` and located in `input_dir`.